Dr. Anjali Talwalkar, MD, MPH, Senior Deputy Director, Community Health Administration

 Nutrition and Physical Fitness Bureau

-The Nutrition and Physical Fitness Bureau promotes health – with a particular focus on obesity – for District residents by encouraging behavior change through nutrition and physical activity education and by facilitating policy, systems, and environmental changes that make healthy choices the easy choice.
+The Nutrition and Physical Fitness Bureau facilitates policy, systems, and environmental changes that make the healthy choice the easy choice.

 - Healthy Food Access Initiatives